jofus101/jofus101.github.io/_posts/2014-11-06-lessons-from-a-failed-startup.md

 Believe in your product
 -----------------------

 This might be the most important thing about starting a company.
 It was tempting to jump at the first great idea that we had.
 I had just quit my job at Microsoft and I wanted to return to the stability of work as soon as possible.
-As a result, I ignored some foundational doubts I had about Bandpass.
+As a result, I ignored some foundational doubts I had about [Bandpass].
 It took me months to give the doubts that I had the credence they deserved.
 My lack of confidence crippled my ability to dive into my work.

 Be fearless, let the world tell you "no"